Whether it’s in Hokkaido, Nagano, Niigata or Tohoku, Japan has slopes for all skill levels and resorts that provide the perfect base to recharge.

 Ski Tohoku

-Heading south from the island of Hokkaido, Tohoku region offers real country town atmospheres and hidden ski fields that only the locals frequent to.
+Heading south from the island of Hokkaido, the Tohoku region offers real country town atmospheres and hidden ski fields that only the locals frequent to.

 Ski Nagano & Niigata